 Standards of Academic Progress

-The Standards of Academic Progress at Corning Community College require students to maintain a standard of progress to keep matriculation in a degree program and eligibility for financial aid.
-Good academic standing is important to all students.
+The Standards of Academic Progress at Corning Community College require students to maintain a standard of good academic standing.
 To be considered in good academic standing and make progress toward a degree or certificate, students must maintain a 2.0 grade point average and successfully complete 67% of their attempted credit/ credit equivalent hours each semester.
 At least once each semester, students are encouraged to meet with their faculty advisor or with an Enrollment Specialist in the Enrollment Advisement Center to review their academic progress.

-Matriculated CCC students (full-time and part-time) will be evaluated at the end of each fall and spring semester of attendance on the following criteria and must meet both the GPA and passed hours requirements to remain in good academic standing.
-If the standard of progress in not achieved, a student will be placed on academic probation or academic suspension as indicated in the chart.
+All SUNY Corning students attempting a cumulative total of twelve (12) credit hours or more must have a cumulative grade point average (GPA) of ≥ 2.0 to be in Good Academic Standing.
+Students will be evaluated at the end of each fall, spring, and summer semesters on the following criteria and must meet both the GPA and passed hours requirements to remain in good academic standing.
+If the standard of progress is not achieved, a student will be placed on academic probation or academic suspension as indicated in the chart.

 Students should be aware that grades of A, A-, B+, B, B-, C+, C, D, F, and, I, N, P, W, R, S, and U count as “hours attempted,” under the Academic Progress Policy.
 Passed hours include grades of A through D, and P.

 Students’ GPA will be used to determine their academic progress status based on total hours attempted as follows:

 Students meeting the GPA requirement for “Good Standing” must also pass 67% of hours attempted in the semester being evaluated.
 Students who do not pass 67% of hours attempted, in the semester being evaluated, will be placed on probation regardless of GPA.